coldnew/coldnew-spacemacs/README.md

 ## Packages need to install to system

 Some extra packages need to install in system manually.
+These packages are *optional* but can make my spacemacs work more nicely.

 - Mac OSX